 When Rawlins is promoted to Sergeant-Major, he is handed the insignia sewn onto a blue cloth backing.
 While this is common with Civil War reenactors, the stripes of the era were individual stripes that had to be sewn on one-by-one.

-In the scene where Shaw finally loses patience with the Quartermaster, he marches in and demands 600 pairs of shoes and 1200 pairs of socks.
-After the initial interchange, Matthew (Shaw) says "Do you really think you can keep (pause) 700 Union soldiers..."
+When Shaw finally loses patience with the Quartermaster, he marches in and demands 600 pairs of shoes and 1200 pairs of socks.
+After the initial interchange, nm0000111 (Shaw) says "Do you really think you can keep (pause) 700 Union soldiers..."
 Patently Matthew had forgotten just how many pairs he needed and the slight pause indicates he had momentarily forgotten his lines.

 When Shaw and Cabot are talking to General Harter about their transferring their men to combat command, Cabot has his hands on his lap when the camera faces him, but as the camera faces General Harter, Cabot's face is leaning on one hand.